EternalPractice/Dire-RPG-Rework/src/assets/md/rules.md

 Multiple modifiers, positive and negative, can take place in the same action.
 If they do, add all modifiers together for a final modifier.
 For example, if a character is trying to sneak past a guard inside a prison during a loud riot (+6) but is wearing very bright prison garb (-4), they modifier would be +2 in total.

 A character may also spend MP to add their own bonus to the roll after the modifier is determined & before the d20 is rolled.
-For more information on MP, see the section [on MP, labeled appropriately].
+For more information on MP, see the section [Mental Power (MP)](<#Mental-Power-(MP)>).

 In summary, every action performed has these steps involved: